 Ordinarily, points in mathematics and mathematics education should include at least 50 points in mathematics content courses, and points in mathematics education including MSTM 5520.
 Also, 12 points of research preparation including MSTM 6500/6501 and MSTM 7500 should be taken.
 Preparation in mathematics content should be of sufficient depth in three areas to communicate content effectively at the freshman and sophomore college levels.
 Algebra geometry, analysis, and discrete mathematics are recommended as initial areas of concentration.
 Content courses can be selected from courses with the department or from courses offered by the Graduate Faculties of Columbia University.

-Candidates for the Ed.D. in College Teaching who have not completed the equivalent of at least one year of full-time service as a college teacher of mathematics/computing/statistics are required to include MSTM 6400 within their doctoral programs.
+Candidates for the Ed.D. in College Teaching who have not completed the equivalent of at least one year of full-time service as a college teacher of mathematics/computing/statistics are recommended to include MSTM 6400 within their doctoral programs.
 Interns will teach college mathematics courses under the supervision of experienced college teachers for a period of at least one semester.

 Incoming doctoral candidates should register for Professional Seminar in Mathematics during the first year of doctoral studies.